mneedham/neo4j-shell-tools/readme.md

 #### GraphML Import

-Create data using [GraphML](http://graphml.graphdrawing.org/) - an XML based file format used to describe graphs.
+Populate your database from [GraphML](http://graphml.graphdrawing.org/) files.
+GraphML is an XML file format used to describe graphs.

 `import-graphml [-i in.xml] [-t REL_TYPE] [-b 20000] [-c]`